vlacs/integration-examples/README.md

 # integration-examples

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+====

+This is a collection of fns and data structures expressing data shapes for use in examples in integration specifications.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 VLACS.org

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.